hakant/hakant.github.io/source/_posts/2016-01-30-hackathon-planner-for-nipo-software.markdown

 ![NIPO Software Summer 2015 Hackathon 3](/assets/Hackathon_Planner/Hackathon_NIPO_3.jpg)

 One of the ideas during this hackathon was building a "Hackathon Planner".
-Didn't get enough love, so was never picked up.
+It didn't get enough love, so was never picked up.
 Currently all ideas and team compositions are kept and maintained in an Excel file - the best and the worst tool of all times in computing history.
 So how about building a planner that can help people capturing ideas and forming teams around those ideas in a fun way?

 ## A Hackathon Planner - [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)